 Virtual Device Drivers

 Drivers for virtual devices are called Virtual Device Drivers.
-Often, we use some software to emulate hardware and the software used to run such virtual hardware is a virtual device driver.
-For example, if you are using a VPN, it may create a virtual network card for connecting securely to the Internet.
-It is not a real physical card, but one set up by VPN software.
+Often, we use software to emulate hardware, and the software that runs this virtual hardware is a virtual device driver.
+For example, if you are using a VPN, it may create a virtual network card to securely connect to the Internet.
+It is not a physical card but rather a virtual card configured by VPN software.
 Even that card needs a device driver, and the same VPN software will install the virtual device drivers

-Thus, you can see there are different types of device drivers, and it is a bit difficult to use just one or two categories to explain them.
-In this article, we explained what is a device driver and talked about the following device driver types: kernel and user mode driver; generic and OEM device drivers, and virtual device drivers – including the difference among all.
+Thus, you can see that there are different types of device drivers, and it is difficult to explain them using just one or two categories.
+In this article, we explained what a device driver is and discussed the following device driver types: kernel and user-mode drivers, generic and OEM device drivers, and virtual device drivers, including the differences among them.

 Read next: